Who you are as a Person Matters in a DUI

 By contrast, Billy just seems like a growing risk.

 Who you are, particularly when you are a good person, does matter in a DUI.

 If this information is not considered every bit as critical to your case as the evidence itself, then you’re never going to be seen by the court system as anything more than just another file number, and no different than anyone else in the herd.

-As your DUI lawyer, I’ll make sure that never happens.It Matters
+As your DUI lawyers, we’ll make sure that never happens.It Matters

 This isn’t rocket science, but it is so basic that if often gets missed.

 Think of the ad for the Dyson “ball” vacuum.
 While the whole world was getting caught up in HEPA filters and suction so strong that the vacuum could hold a bowling ball, Dyson comes up from the rear and pointed out that none of that really matters if you can’t get the vacuum in tight spots and clean under chairs and around corners.